-Male Pattern Baldness can already be treated, of course, using two clinically-proven drugs – one oral (finasteride 1mg) and one topical (minoxidil) which provide something of a knock-out punch to genetic hair loss when correctly used.
+Male Pattern Baldness can already be treated, of course, using either or both of the only two MHRA licensed and FDA approved, clinically-proven drugs – one oral (finasteride 1mg) and one topical (high strength minoxidil).
 However, pharmaceutical companies are always keen to bring potentially lucrative new drugs to the table as, given this is the most common hair loss condition worldwide, there is a large potential audience.

 The Allergan trial will involve just 10 participants and will see a Bimatoprost 1% formulation applied to the left side of the scalp and also the trunk area.
 A second formula – known as formula B – will be applied to the opposite side so that comparisons can be made.
 The ways in which the two formulations differ has not been disclosed.

 Allergan are recruiting participants for the trial now, with completion due in October 2016.
 It can be assumed that if the trial data is positive and that there are no insurmountable adverse side-effects, the company will pursue a more wide-reaching clinical trial with a view to developing a product that they can bring to market.